noupdates/blockchain-content-storage/README.md

 ## Blockchain Storage System on Arweave Network
 ![Blockchain storage dashboard](./Screenshot.png)

-This is a blockchain storage system where content can be posted to Arweave Network and stored permanently.
+This is a blockchain storage system that allows users to post content to the Arweave Network for permanent storage.

-A work for 2022 HackKing's - annual hackathon of King's College London.
+This project was developed for the 2022 HackKing's annual hackathon at King's College London.

-Built on 19 Nov 2022 at Bush House, London.
+Built on: November 19, 2022, at Bush House, London.

 ### Notice:

-- Your content will be posted to Arweave blockchain network; this tool will not store your content, instead, it posts your content to the blockchain for permanent storage.
+- Your content will be posted to the Arweave blockchain network; this tool does not store your content locally.
+Instead, it posts your content to the blockchain for permanent storage.

-- The key of an Arweave wallet (all content of the wallet's ```.json``` file) with ```AR token``` balance is needed to pay blockchain transaction fee for each posting action.
+- You will need the key from an Arweave wallet (including all content from the wallet's `.json` file) with an `AR token` balance to pay the blockchain transaction fee for each posting action.

 ## Build

-- Make sure that you have npm installed in your computer
+- Ensure that you have npm installed on your computer.

 ## Use

-- Download the ZIP file on this webpage and unzip the file into a folder
+1. Download the ZIP file from this webpage and unzip it into a folder.

-- Go to the folder in Terminal
+2. Open Terminal and navigate to the folder:

   ```
   cd path/of/the/folder
   ```

-- In your terminal, enter the code below line by line:
+3. In your terminal, enter the following commands line by line:

   ```
   npm install
   npm run dev
   ```

-- Open in the browser the localhost url shown on the terminal
+4. Open the localhost URL displayed in the terminal in your web browser.

 ## Created In Collaboration With